 FC Viktoria 1889 Berlin initially got off to the better start in the match, which was played without spectators in the large stadium at Friedrich-Ludwig-Jahn-Sportpark.
 The Himmelblauen came close to the VSG goal for the first time with a long-range shot from Shinji Yamada (12 minutes).
 A short time later, Viktoria striker Falcao shot just over the crossbar (17').
 The club from Lichterfelde came really close to taking the lead for the first time in the 40th minute: After a corner, the ball fell to Patrick Kapp's feet in the sixteen, but his shot from close range landed on the crossbar and not in the net.

 That's exactly where the ball would hit a little later - but on the other side.
-In stoppage time of the first half, VSG Altglienicke, who had been inconspicuous up to that point, took advantage of a set piece to take the lead.
+In stoppage time of the first half, VSG Altglienicke, who had been inconspicuous up to that point, took advantage of a set-piece to take the lead.
 A free-kick from Tim Häußler from the right half of the pitch was unstoppably extended by Johannes Manske into the far corner for a 1:0 lead (45.+1).

 Three goals in five minutes decide the game